Erisly/locales/README.md

 # Translation Instructions
 - Do not translate commands.
 Commands must remain the same across languages.
 (E.g. >ping will always remain the same)
 - Do not translate words used in commands.
-Words such as "coins", "tower", "gifts" and more are the names of commands and should not be translated.
+Words such as "coins", "tower", "gifts", "Supporter Tickets", "Golden Tickets" and more are the names of commands and/or are nouns and should not be translated to remain consistent.
 - Do not translate the word "PikaGirl".
 - Please maintain markdown formatting.
 You will sometimes see extra characters around strings.
 These must be maintained across translations.
 Examples include:
     - `*Hi!
 My name is PikaGirl!
 This text is in italics.*`